 West Ada School District

-Students can decide whether they want to attend in-person classes with extra precautionary measures, such as wearing a mask in the school building and maintaining social distancing.
+Should the district decide to hold in-person classes, extra precautionary measures, such as wearing a mask in the school building and maintaining social distancing, will be implemented.

 For those who prefer learning remotely, West Ada School District is offering students enrollment in the Virtual School House, their model of online learning.